alleyinteractive/irving/reducers/readme.md

 # Reducers
 [React Reducers](https://redux.js.org/basics/reducers)
-* [componentDataReducer.js](https://github.com/alleyinteractive/irving/blob/production/reducers/componentDataReducer.js) - Handles actions and state changes related to asyncronously loaded, component-specific data.
+* [componentDataReducer.js](https://github.com/alleyinteractive/irving/blob/production/reducers/componentDataReducer.js) - Handles actions and state changes related to asyncronously loaded, component-specific data (triggered via the [withData HOC](https://github.com/alleyinteractive/irving/tree/production/components/hoc/withData))
 * [componentsReducer.js](https://github.com/alleyinteractive/irving/blob/production/reducers/componentsReducer.js) - Handles actions and state changes related to responses from the primary Irving components API.
 Note that this is not a slice reducer–it will ingest the entire state.
 * [componentsReducer.test.js](https://github.com/alleyinteractive/irving/blob/production/reducers/componentsReducer.test.js) - unit tests for `componentsReducer`.
 * [createFormReducer.js](https://github.com/alleyinteractive/irving/blob/production/reducers/createFormReducer.js) - Helper function for creating a form reducer.
 Takes in the form name as an argument and returns the appropriate reducer function.
 The returned reducer should handle a state slice for which the key is the same form name.
 Example: